robertbindar/server/README.md

 ## MariaDB: The open source relational database

-MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.
+MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance

 MariaDB is brought to you by the MariaDB Foundation and the MariaDB Corporation.
 Please read the CREDITS file for details about the MariaDB Foundation,